end2endzone/end2endzone-hugo/jekyll-export/_posts/blog/2016-03-20-nonblockingrtttl-a-non-blocking-arduino-library-for-playing-rtttl-melodies.md

 Possible use are:

-* Really small increase in memory &amp; code footprint compared to the usual blocking algorithm.
+* Really small increase in memory & code footprint compared to the usual blocking algorithm.
 * Allows your program to read/write IOs pins while playing.
 Implementing a "stop" or "next song" push buttons is a breeze!

 # Usage